ircdocs/modern-irc/index.md

 Used to [advertise features](#feature-advertisement) to clients, the [`RPL_ISUPPORT`](#rplisupport-005) numeric lists parameters that let the client know which features are active and their value, if any.

 The parameters listed here are standardised and/or widely-advertised by IRC servers today and do not include deprecated parameters.
 Servers SHOULD support at least the following parameters where appropriate, and may advertise any others.
-For a more complete list of parameters advertised by this numeric, see the `irc-defs` [`RPL_ISUPPORT` list](http://defs.ircdocs.horse/defs/isupport.html).
+For a more extensive list of parameters advertised by this numeric, see the `irc-defs` [`RPL_ISUPPORT` list](http://defs.ircdocs.horse/defs/isupport.html).

 If a 'default value' is listed for a parameter, this is the assumed value of the parameter until and unless it is advertised by the server.
 This is primarily to interoperate with servers that don't advertise particular well-known and well-used parameters.
 If an 'empty value' is listed for a parameter, this is the assumed value of the parameter if it is advertised without a value.